pegwymonie/okra/public/Aptitudes.md

 Want 10
 C/SRPG = Cortex / Serentity RPG
 # Tools
 Tools help you do a job and do it well, but not every job requires the same tool.
-This aptitude cover a broad spectrum of items
+This aptitude cover a broad spectrum of items that
 	PF: Craft(Weapons*), Knowlegde(Dungenering), Base Attack Bonus
 	C/SPRG: Guns, Heavy Weapons, Melee Weapons, Unarmed Weapons